wso2-extensions/identity-verification-onfido/samples/react-sample-app/README.md

 Follow the instructions in the [WSO2 Identity Server Documentation](https://is.docs.wso2.com/en/latest/guides/applications/register-single-page-app/) to register your application.

-Ensure you add `https://localhost:3000` as a Redirect URL and also include it under Allowed Origins.
+Ensure you add `https://localhost:3000/guardio-life/subscriptions` as a Redirect URL and also include `https://localhost:3000` under Allowed Origins.

 ### Configuring the Sample Application